linkerd/website/linkerd.io/content/2.12/tasks/using-ingress.md

 Jobs).

 {{< warning id=open-relay-warning >}}
-When an ingress is meshed in `ingress` mode by using `linkerd.io/inject: ingress`, the ingress _must_ remove the `l5d-dst-override` header to avoid an open relay to cluster local and external endpoints.
+When an ingress is meshed in `ingress` mode by using `linkerd.io/inject: ingress`, the ingress _must_ be configured to remove the `l5d-dst-override` header to avoid creating an open relay to cluster-local and external endpoints.
 {{< /warning >}}

 Common ingress options that Linkerd has been used with include: